Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 Processing home page (Processing is used to plot the sensor data): https://processing.org/

-This includes a Teensy-centric Arduino class library for reading the TSL1402R sensor, an Teensy Arduino example, and a Processing sketch to visualize the pixel data in near-realtime.
+This includes a Teensy-centric Arduino class library for reading the TSL1402R sensor, a Teensy 3.6 Arduino example sketch, and a Processing sketch to visualize the pixel data in near-realtime.

 Tested on Teensy 3.6 OK and fast!
 In fact, the processing app can't keep up without inserting a few milliseconds delay in the Teensy 3.6 loop.
 I am seeing well over 240 frames per second (512 bytes each frame); I will measure more precisely after some experiments in speeding up the Processing sketch, with an eye towards using a C++ display solution in the future.
 The Processing sketch is pretty stripped-for-speed as is, but polls serial in the loop for available bytes.
 I want to retry